krbnite/krbnite.github.io/_posts/2019-10-18-What-are-AWS-skills.md

 understand.
 It makes it clear that you are familiar with using the cloud environment, but likely not familiar with designing, optimizing, and managing the cloud environment.
 This ensures that the hiring manager knows whether or not you have the right type of AWS experience for the job.

+Of course, you might want to purposely obfuscate because you are unsure about your level of AWS experience, which I get...but why?
+For a data scientist position, it's either not expected that you are an AWS guru, or it is.
+In either case, just listing "AWS" doesn't add any points to the resume.
+In the former case, I don't totally care because I'm weighting other skills more highly, but spelling it out more clearly can probably help you gain a few points.
+In the latter case, where the AWS skills are weighted highly, I actually need to see it listed out in more detail, lest you lose points (and probably the job).

+In summary: "AWS" in the skills section is meaningless.
+Be more specific!